Tranquillity was given a name in keeping with the mission of hospital ships.

-Tranquillity returned to Ulithi on 10 August but was ordered to sea the next day to rendezvous with the 3d Fleet some 350 miles off the coast of Japan.
-Following a fortnight with the 3d Fleet, the hospital ship headed for Guam.
+Tranquillity returned to Ulithi on 10 August 1945 but was ordered to sea the next day to rendezvous with the Third Fleet some 350 miles off the coast of Japan.
+Following a fortnight with the Third Fleet, the hospital ship headed for Guam.
 On the 27th, she took on 766 patients at Apra Harbor and stood out for the United States.
 She disembarked the patients at San Francisco on 11 September and then returned to Hawaii, arriving at Pearl Harbor on the 26th.
-She was attached to the "Magic Carpet" Fleet, returning armed forces personnel from overseas bases to the United States.
+She was attached to the Magic Carpet fleet, returning armed forces personnel from overseas bases to the United States.
 The ship arrived at Guam on 18 October, picked up 788 patients, and disembarked them at San Francisco on 3 November.
 On 9 November, the ship was reclassified as a hospital transport and redesignated APH-114.
-The ship made two more voyages with the "Magic Carpet" Fleet and returned to San Francisco on 30 January 1946.
+The ship made two more voyages with the Magic Carpet fleet and returned to San Francisco on 30 January 1946.

 Tranquility got underway for the east coast on 18 February and arrived at Philadelphia on 22 March.
 Three days later, she was redesignated AH-14.
-Tranquillity was placed out of commission, in reserve, on 26 July 1946 and struck from the Navy list on 1 September 1961.
+Tranquillity was placed out of commission, in reserve, on 26 July 1946.